reutermj/blank-to-bazel/rules.md

 1. Assess the existing build system first to understand its structure, dependencies, and build semantics.
 2. Convert the build script in this repo to a Bazel build configuration that preserves the original build semantics.
 3. **Do not modify source files** - the goal is to get the original sources building with Bazel without changing the underlying codebase.
-5. As part of the summary, write out a rules.new.md that includes a revision of this file with the considerations outlined in: Detailing future improvements.
+4. As part of the summary, write out a rules.new.md that includes a revision of this file with the considerations outlined in: Detailing future improvements.
-4. **Do not modify the "Instructions" and "Detailing future improvements" sections** of the rules.md file when creating rules.new.md.
+- **Do not modify the "Instructions" and "Detailing future improvements" sections** of the rules.md file when creating rules.new.md.
-5. Base all suggested improvements to rules.new.md on actual conversion experience, not speculation
+- Base all suggested improvements to rules.new.md on actual conversion experience, not speculation
+- Preserve existing rules even if they're not used in the current translation
+- **Avoid redundancy** - focus on adding rules to the section where they're most relevant and avoid duplicating content across multiple sections

 ## Detailing future improvements